RaulitoGC/udacity-android-developer-nanodegree-course/README.md

 ### Screen Size

-In some cases the application needs to validate if it is running in tablet or Smartphone, in this application it validate with a single boolean, but don't forget that android can create resources for different screen size.
+In some cases the application needs to validate if it is running in tablet or Smartphone, in this application the validation was developed with a single boolean, but don't forget that android can create resources for different screen size.